shivannis/xandr-docs-public/xandr-docs/articles/curate/introduction-to-viewability.md

 ---
-title : Introduction to Viewability description : Learn what is Viewability and Why is it Important. ms.date : 10/28/2023
+title : Microsoft Curate - Introduction to Viewability description : Learn what is Viewability and Why it is Important. ms.date : 11/14/2023

 ---

-# Introduction to viewability
+# Microsoft Curate - Introduction to viewability

 This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Xandr support for viewability.

-## What is viewability and why is it Important?
+## What is viewability and why is it important?

 Marketers buy media to reach "eyeballs" in an effort to create awareness for their brand and influence consumers.
 If a marketer's advertisement